 10.6 Recognition and validation of skills acquired through youth work

 Legislative Decree no. 13/2013, issued in implementation of Law no. 92/2012, defined the general rules for the implementation of the National Certification System of Competencies (SNCC), including the validation of non-formal and informal learning (see Chapter 6 Education, paragraph 6.4).
 The validation of competences in Italy is a subject of debate, development and experimentation of practices.
-In particular, the Institute for the Analysis of Public Policy (INAPP) has carried out specific research supporting the policy-making work of the Ministry of Labour and the Regions, by promoting experiments with public and private actors and monitoring practices adopted at national and local levels (see the dedicated page on the INAPP website).
+In particular, the Institute for the Analysis of Public Policy (INAPP) has carried out specific research supporting the policy-making work of the Ministry of Labour and Social Policies and the Regions, by promoting experiments with public and private actors and monitoring practices adopted at national and local levels.

 The tools and methods developed in the framework of the SNCC are in principle also useful for young people participating in youth work projects and activities.
 However, data on the actual use of these tools in the youth work sector are not available at the moment.
 From the INAPP report mentioned above, the young people involved in the experiment are young apprentices and young immigrants looking for a job.

 The Youthpass is the main tool for the recognition of competences developed in youth work projects in Italy.
 The Italian Youth Agency provides a specific activity of information, promotion and technical assistance on the use of Youthpass among young people who have participated in projects funded by Erasmus+.
 In 2018, for example, the Agency signed a specific two-year protocol with the Piemonte Region to promote Youthpass through meetings, seminars and awareness campaigns.
 The Youthpass is also promoted as a useful tool for the recognition of University Training Credits (UTCs).
 However, there are still no common national regulations or guidelines for Universities, since the recognition of UTCs depends on the individual Degree Courses to which students present their Youthpass.